 Nursing Home Advocacy

 When a loved one passes, it is important to discuss the formal and legal process by which assets are transferred to beneficiaries.
-While going to court is not always required, other legal documents might still need to be prepared in order to transfer assets to the appropriate person.
+While going to court is not always required, other legal documents might still be needed in order to transfer assets to the appropriate person.

 Special Needs Planning